frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 This package will automatically retrieve data from the related WordPress routes when accesing a React route.

 {% hint style="info" %}
-`@frontity/wp-source` package requires pretty permalinks to be enabled on the WordPress admin.
-For more info check the guide [WordPress requirements for Frontity](https://docs.frontity.org/guides/what-are-the-requisites-of-wordpress-for-frontity#have-pretty-permalinks-activated)
+The `@frontity/wp-source` package requires pretty permalinks to be enabled on the WordPress admin.
+For more info check the guide [WordPress requirements for Frontity](https://docs.frontity.org/guides/what-are-the-requisites-of-wordpress-for-frontity#have-pretty-permalinks-activated).
 {% endhint %}

 The data got from WordPress REST API is organized and normalized in the state.
 This "normalization" of the data means the data is organized in the state in a way so there's no duplicated data in it and there's only one source of truth.